background image

 19 December 2013

-Appellate court upheld a 16‑year sentence for aggravated defilement; plea procedure irregular but non‑prejudicial.
+Appeal against a 16-year sentence for aggravated defilement dismissed; plea procedure irregular but non‑prejudicial; sentence upheld.

 19 December 2013